 Be sure to use room temperature ingredients for the best results in this recipe.
 Room temperature ingredients combine more evenly during the mixing process to create the perfect texture for your cookie dough.
 The only exception to this is for recipes like this chocolate pie or this fudge, where the ingredients are microwaved/melted.

-2. Measure the specified ingredients by weight
+2. Measure by Weight

 If you make this dough ahead of time and store it in the refrigerator, you’ll need to let it warm up before baking.
 Allow the dough to sit for 30 minutes at room temperature before scooping it onto the baking sheet.